ppy/osu-wiki/wiki/Beatmap_Editor/Song_Setup/en.md

 **Display epilepsy warning (storyboard has quick strobing)**: does what its says, put a warning to warn people about (quick or any) flashing in the beatmap caused by the storyboard.
 Quote from [Ranking\_Criteria\#Storyboarding](/wiki/Ranking_Criteria) "*Maps that use repetitive strobes, pulsing images, or flashing colors in the storyboard must use the epilepsy warning.*"

 **Letterbox during breaks**: This option (does what it says) will determine if to (or not to) put letterboxes during breaks in the beatmap.
-This is usually enabled by default, but is not allowed for mania specific maps! (because breaks aren't allowed in Mania, anyways)
+This is usually enabled by default, but is not allowed for mania specific maps! (because breaks aren't allowed in osu!mania, anyways)

 ### Skinning